 Select the Yes or No checkbox to display only files which are, or are not, Published.
 To show a Package file regardless of its Published status, leave both checkboxes unchecked.
 If a Published Date is entered, then only files Published on that date will be displayed.
 See 4.2 Entering Dates and Times for instructions on entering dates.

 Restricting by Access Rights Type

-Types are – Open, Conditional, Restricted.
+The Access Rights Type search parameters allow you to search for files based on their specified access rights type.
+Types are: “Open”, “Conditional”, and “Restricted”.